Blockstream/Jade/docs/index.rst

         ]
     }

-* 'result' is a public key pem string
+* 'result' is an array of signatures, corresponding to the array of digests passed in.

 .. _get_identity_pubkey_request: